 The Wigmore lectures programme

 The Wigmore lectures are returning to the refurbished Wigmore Community Hub.
-The 2021 to 2022 season promises an entertaining mix of:
+The 2021 to 2022 season promises an entertaining mix of history, reminiscences, music and folklore.

 We look forward to seeing old faces and meeting new ones.
-Click the names of the lectures below to find out more:
+Select the names of the lectures below to find out more:

 - The Wreck: SS Richard Montgomery - Colin Harvey